.

 What is Pathology Lab Reporting Software?

-Pathology lab reporting software is a specialized laboratory information system or medical LIS software designed to manage the lab workflow of an anatomic pathology lab.
+Pathology lab reporting software is a specialized lab information system or LIS system software designed to manage the laboratory workflow of an anatomic pathology lab environment.

-Lab information systems are primarily divided into two broad categories: clinical pathology and anatomic pathology.
-Other variations of LIS systems are also out there in the market, but these two types of LIS systems are widely used across the globe.
+Laboratory information systems are divided into two broad categories: clinical pathology (LIS medical) and anatomic pathology (LIS pathology).
+Other variations of LIS systems, such as a molecular LIS, are also available, but the first two LIS software solutions are the most widely used.

-The anatomic pathology lab information system (anatomical pathology software) can be a module within a large, all-inclusive pathology lab management system, or a standalone LIS software integrated with other healthcare management systems such as electronic health records and electronic medical records (EHRs and EMRs).
+The anatomic pathology software can be a module within an all-inclusive pathology lab management system or a standalone LIS software integrated with other healthcare management systems, such as electronic health records and electronic medical records (EHR and EMR).

-LIS Systems: Pathology Lab Software Built for Pathologists
+Anatomic Pathology LIS Systems: LIS Software Built for Pathologists

-Anatomic pathology LIS systems (LIS pathology) assist highly specialized Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) physicians with quick results and efficient case management.
-The anatomical pathology LIS model offers an end-to-end solution that includes entering the order into the LIS system, generating labels and barcodes, integrating pathology sample tracking, scanning documents, generating reports, quality control, and compliance.
+Anatomic pathology LIS systems assist pathologists - highly specialized doctors - with quick results and efficient case management.
+The anatomical pathology software model offers an end-to-end solution that includes entering the order into the LIS, generating labels and barcodes, integrating sample tracking, scanning documents, generating reports, quality control, and compliance.

 LIS Systems

-How Laboratory Information Systems are Optimizing Laboratory Data Management
+How Laboratory Information Systems Optimize Pathology Lab Management

 Pathology Lab

-The Bottom Line on LIS Systems and Anatomic Pathology
+The Bottom Line on Anatomic Pathology LIS Systems

-LIS systems engineered to support anatomic pathology enable labs to produce accurate test results within an acceptable time.
-These lab information systems have made significant progress during the last two decades and modern pathology lab reporting software comes with an integrated digital pathology solution.
+LIS systems engineered to support anatomical pathology software enable labs to produce accurate test results within an acceptable time.
+These laboratory information systems have made significant progress during the last two decades, and modern pathology lab reporting software comes with integrated digital pathology solutions.
 As a result, the entire process can be automated, enhancing the accuracy and efficiency of your laboratory.

-LigoLab - We Help Labs Modernize and Grow Efficiently
+LigoLab - We Help Labs Modernize and Grow Faster

-To learn more about LigoLab’s pathology reporting software, click here to set up a brief call with one of our talented LIS software specialists.
+To learn more about LigoLab’s advanced LIS software solutions, click here to set up a brief call or a software demonstration with a talented product specialist.

 Michael Kalinowski